3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.md

 ## Introduction

 The SONICOM 3D Speaker Personality Corpus is a dataset designed to support research of spatial audio environments, speech-based personality perception and distance estimation.
-It contains 360 audio recordings of 120 speakers (60 male, 60 female) reading aloud at three distinct distances (0.5m, 2m, 5m).
+It contains 360 audio recordings of 120 speakers (60 male, 60 female) reading aloud at three distinct distances (50 cm, 200 cm, 500 cm).

 The corpus can be downloaded at the following link: https: //github.com/S3DSPC/Sonicom3DSpeakerPersonalityCorpus.